Rachel Riley: Personal life

 In August 2012, Riley married Jamie Gilbert, whom she had met while they were both studying at the University of Oxford.
 It was announced in November 2013 that they were separating.
 The split has been cited as an example of the Strictly curse.
 She began dating her Strictly dance partner, Pasha Kovalev, soon after the show ended in December 2013.
-In May 2019, Riley announced that she was pregnant with the couple's first child.
 On 28 June 2019, Riley and Kovalev married in Las Vegas.
-On 15 December 2019, Riley gave birth to a baby girl.
-In April 2021, Riley announced that she was pregnant with the couple's second child.
+On 15 December 2019, Riley gave birth to a girl, the couple's first child.
 On 5 November 2021, Riley gave birth to their second daughter.

-Riley is a keen supporter of Manchester United, like her father who was originally from Salford; in October 2010, Riley presented a programme on the club's television channel MUTV that featured a tour of their Trafford Training Centre in Carrington.
+Riley is a keen supporter of Manchester United, like her father, who was originally from Salford; in October 2010, Riley presented a programme on the club's television channel MUTV which featured a tour of their Trafford Training Centre in Carrington.
 She has also hosted episodes of An Audience with... on the channel.
 To mark her 1,000th episode of Countdown (aired on 25 June 2013), United player Ryan Giggs presented her with a signed team shirt, Giggs himself having celebrated his 1,000th game for the club the same year.
 In her appearance as a contestant on the BBC quiz show Celebrity Mastermind, broadcast on 4 January 2012, her specialist subject was a limited (13-year) history of the club; she eventually finished in joint second place.

-In 2017, she was the co-winner with Idris Elba of the Rear of the Year award.
+Since 2016, Riley has worked with Grassroot Soccer, a global adolescent health organisation that leverages the power of football to equip young people with the life-saving information, services, and mentorship they need to live healthier lives.
+Riley is a Global Ambassador for the organisation and a member of its UK Board of Directors.

-Riley’s mother is Jewish.
-She stated that, "My family came over in the pogroms" from Tsarist Russia.
-She is an atheist.
+In 2017, Riley was the co-winner with Idris Elba of the Rear of the Year award.
+She and her husband became vegan in 2018.
+She is Jewish.